 With the change of landscape the internet has brought about, there are some brands which will no more be able to command the pricing power they have in years gone by.
 Brands in the consumer staples industry are particularly susceptible to this.

-Consumer staple products are items where the consumer wants the product to do a specific, simple job at fair price.
+Consumer staple products are items where the consumer wants the product to do a specific, simple job at a fair price.
 Most people don’t have their personal sense of identity tied up in what shower gel they use, juice they drink or brand of razor they use.
 Would you think differently about your accountant if she used Surf rather than All brand detergent?
-A lot of investors today are making the mistake of placing high value of consumer staple companies without understanding the power of the brands the company in question possesses.
+A lot of investors today are making the mistake of placing a high value of consumer staple companies without understanding the power of the brands the company in question possesses.

-Many investors are realising this changing landscape and that is why many consumer staple companies have started de-rating recently after many years of being highly rated.
+Many investors are realizing this changing landscape and that is why many consumer staple companies have started de-rating recently after many years of being highly rated.
 I still think that they are a select number of consumer staple companies that have a powerful portfolio of brands and these companies will continue to do well and build wealth for its shareholders.

 Over the last year, I have become increasingly interested in identity brands.
 An “identity brand” communicates something about the owner of the product to themselves or the rest of the world.

 The Ferrari brand for instance is valuable because it tells the owner of the car as well as the rest of the world something important about who that person is.
 Tiffany’s little blue box is similar.
 Starbucks coffee cups are the same.
 And we all know about the Apple fanboys.
-Whilst the above mentioned companies sure have quality products, they are primarily brands whose role is to signal to the product’s owner and the rest of the world a key element about who that person is.
+Whilst the above-mentioned companies sure have quality products, they are primarily brands whose role is to signal to the product’s owner and the rest of the world a key element about who that person is.